 Control access should be through hardened (security enhanced, incorporating special security hardware and/or software) PC's or HMI's.
 PC's running Windows provide an exceptionally easy attack path.
-Ensure that all patches and updates are applied and that security tools are installed and kept up to date.
-Any user interface connected to the Flex500 should be hardened and have all security updates applied.
+Ensure that all software and firmware patches and updates are applied and that security tools are installed and kept up to date on the user interface.
+Any user interface connected to the LECM should be hardened.